 Troubleshoot your Wi-Fi to ensure it’s uploading images successfully

 It’s possible for your Wi-Fi to work well enough to run the app, but still need an assist for the calibrating step.
 For example, if the WiFi signal is poor, your Glowforge may not be able to upload the images it’s taking for calibration.
 Network challenges can be difficult to diagnose, but start with our Wi-Fi Troubleshooter for solutions to some of the most common problems.

 If you continue to see a calibration status message in the app after trying to above steps, there may be a hardware problem with your Glowforge.
-Please contact us at firstname.lastname@example.org and let us know:
+Please contact our team and let us know the following:

 - Have you ever been able to calibrate successfully?
 If so, when did the trouble start?